 The James River Association strives to provide a voice for the River on important policy issues.
 Through advocacy at the citizen, local, state and federal levels, the James River Association works to ensure the health of the James River.

 Learn more about our advocacy efforts below.
-And check out Our River at Risk.

 Make your voice heard!